Running Experiments

 df1.to_csv(out_filename, index=False, float_format="%.5f")

-2. The weight_param is the name of the parameter that determines how much of the difference between the two datasets should be applied.
-A value of 0 results in no change from the first dataset, while 1 results in a full shift to the second.
+weight_paramis the name of the parameter that determines how much of the difference between the two datasets should be applied.
+A value of 0 results in no change from the first dataset, while 1 results in a full shift to the second. - The

 This approach expects you scope file to define the parameter in the [0, 1] interval, similar to linear interpolation, but conceptually it's applying partial additive changes rather than a blend.